Claim: Americans can send holiday cards to service members and veterans through the "Holiday Mail for Heroes" program.

-We encourage participants to mail as many cards as they are comfortable sending.
-If you are mailing a large quantity, please bundle the cards and place them in large mailing envelopes or use a flat rate box from the post office.
-Each card does not need its own envelope, as cards will be removed from all envelopes before distribution.
+If you are mailing a large quantity of cards, please bundle them and place them in large mailing envelopes or flat rate postal shipping boxes.
+Each card does not need its own envelope, as envelopes will be removed from all cards before distribution.

 Also please note that the "Holiday Mail for Heroes" program is for the delivery of holiday cards only.
 Those wishing to donate items such as phone cards or military comfort kits should go to the Help Our Troops section of the Red Cross online catalogue.

 E-mailed entreaties from previous years have urged Americans to send cards addressed to "A Recovering American Soldier" or "Any Wounded Soldier" care of the Walter Reed Army Medical Center (WRAMC), but Walter Reed officials have said that any material so addressed will not be delivered: